 Four Seasons at Terra Lago offers reasonably priced homes in a luxurious environment near Palm Springs.
 Upon final build out, this gated 55+ community will be home to 682 single-family homes.
 The current collection of new and resale homes are priced from the high $200s to the mid $300s.
 Buyers seeking a modern home will appreciate the energy-efficient appliances and high-end design options.

 Residents have access to a state-of-the-art fitness center, aerobics and yoga studio, indoor pool and spa, bistro, beauty salon, and more.
-Outdoor amenities include tennis and bocce ball courts, scenic lakes and ponds, cabanas, and an additional pool and spa.
+Outdoor amenities include tennis and bocce courts, scenic lakes and ponds, cabanas, and an additional pool and spa.

 Sun Lakes Country Club - Banning